developer-krushna/Dex-Editor-Android/README.md

 # License and Usage Restrictions

 This project is released under the Apache License, Version 2.0.
-However, please note the following restrictions regarding the usage of this code:
+However, please note the following restriction regarding the usage of this code:

-- You are not permitted to use this code in private projects without prior authorization.
+- You are strictly prohibited from using this code in private projects.
-- If you intend to use this code in a private project, please contact the project owner for permission.
+- Contributions to this project are welcome within this repository only.

 For more details on the license terms and usage restrictions, please refer to the LICENSE file.